cdig/whistle/README.md

 Run `git submodule update --init --recursive` to install house-style (I think).

-Then `npm start` to compile and watch.
+Then `cake start` to build and watch.